Does a Fence Increase Home Value, Or Is It Just Good for Pets and Privacy?

 What do you need to do before getting a fence installed?

 Before you start building, you need to know your property lines.
 To find them, use your home’s plat (the map of your plot of land and boundaries).
-If you don’t have it, head down to the county assessor’s office or call a land surveyor to get you the right measurements.
+If you don’t have it, head to the county assessor’s office or call a land surveyor to get the correct measurements.

-HomeAdvisor recommends getting your utilities company to come out to inspect wherever it is you plan to build.
-Also, check for tree roots and take a survey of your yard.
-Steep hills, rocky soil and other existing structures make the job more complicated and costly.
+HomeAdvisor recommends getting your utilities company to come out to inspect wherever you plan to build.
+They should also check for tree roots and survey your yard.
+Steep hills, rocky soil, and other existing structures make the job more complicated and costly.

 How to hire a qualified fence installer you can trust